MicrosoftDocs/customer-insights/ci-docs/data/use-azure-key-vault.md

 ---
 title: "Bring your own Azure key vault (preview)"
-description: "Learn how to configure Customer Insights - Data to use your own Azure key vault to manage secrets." ms.date: 09/01/2023 ms.reviewer: mhart ms.topic: how-to
+description: "Learn how to configure Dynamics 365 Customer Insights - Data to use your own Azure key vault to manage secrets." ms.date: 09/01/2023 ms.reviewer: mhart ms.topic: how-to